JeffreyRiggle/my-site/content/blog/tcp/index.md

 | SYN-SENT | --> | <SEQ=400><CTL=SYN> | --> | |

 ##### Resets
-* A reset must be sent whenever a segment arrives which is no intended for the current connection.
-* If a connection does not exist then a reset should be sent in response to any incoming segment execpt another reset.
-* If the connection is in a non-synchronized state and the incoming segment acknowledges something not yet sent a reset should be sent.
-* If the connection is in a synchronized state any unacceptable segment must elicit only an empy acknowledgement segment containing the current send-sequence number and an acknowledgement indicating the next sequence number expected to be received.
-* Reset segments are validated by checking their SEQ fields
-* A reset is valid if the sequence number is in the window.
-* Receiver of a reset validates the request then changes state.
-* In the case the receiver is in the LISTEN state it ignores the request.
-* If the receiver is in the SYN-RECEIVED state then they return to the LISTEN state.
-* If neither of the above is true the receiver aborts the connection and goes to the CLOSED state.
+Resets are used to reset the connection in the case of invalid or unexpected data.
+For example, if a segment arrives which is not intended for the current connection, or the connection does not exist then a reset mush be sent.
+Another case in which a reset should be sent would be when the connection gets into a non-synchorized state.
+An example of this state would be a TCP receiving a acknowldgement for a segment that has not been sent yet.
+In order to validate a reset the sequence fields are used.
+If the sequence number is in the window then the reset is considered valid.
+Once a receiver validates a reset request it then changes state.
+In the case that the receiver was in the LISTEN state the reset request is ignored.
+In the case that the receiver is in the SYN-RECEIVED state they will return to the LISTEN state.
+In all other cases the receiver will abort the connection and go to the CLOSED state.

 ##### Closing connection
-* CLOSE operation means "I have no more data to send."
-* A user who closes may continue to receive until he is told that the other side has closed as well.
-* TCP will reliably deliver all buffers SENT before the connection was CLOSED.
-* Users must keep reading connections they close for sending until the TCP says no more data.
-* Close cases
+In the case of TCP the CLOSE operations signals that, "I have no more data to send."
+In this case the issuer of the close request may continue to receive data until they are told that the other side has closed the connection as well.
+By doing this TCP ensures that all data buffers sent before the connection was closed had actually been delivered.
+There are a couple cases in which a connection can be closed.

-    * Local user initiates the close
-        * FIN segment constructed and placed on the outgoing segment queue.
-        * No further SENDs from the user will be accepted by the TCP.
-        * RECEIVEs are allowed in this state.
-        * When other TCP has acknowledged the FIN and sent a FIN of its own the closing TCP can ACK this FIN.
+The first case is when the local user initiates the close.
+In this case a FIN segment is created and placed on the outgoing segment queue.
+Past this point no further SENDs from the user will be accepted, only receives are allowed from this state.
+When the other TCP has acknowledged the FIN and sent a FIN of its own the closing TCP can ACK the FIN and end the connection.

-    * TCP receives a FIN from the network
-        * Unsolicited FIN from the network.
-        * User responses with a CLOSE
-        * If ACK does not come a user timeout is used to abort the connection.
-    * both users close simultaneously
+The second case is when a TCP receives a FIN from the network.
+This is FIN is considered unsolicited.
+In this case the TCP that received the FIN will respond with a CLOSE.
+If an ACK does not come within a timeout then the connection is aborted.

-        * Both sides echange FIN segments.
-        * After both sides have received ACKs the connection will be deleted.
+The third case is when both sides of the connection close at the same time.
+In this case both sides exchange FIN segments.
+Once both sides have received ACKs the connection will be deleted.

 #### Precednece and security
 * Intent is that connection between ports is operating on same security and compartment values.